FaceFTW/faceftw.github.io/src/blog/0003/index.md

 I mentioned something about updating internal state.
 This part is a bit complicated; I'm being vague here because it's not all the kind of information that a traditional compiler/interpreter might store; there isn't any information about defined types, functions, or scoping here.
 Let's do a recap some of the observations made earlier that would require "state" when looking at the cow files:

 - It is possible change the color of text in the terminal, and _it persists after triggering_.
-- It is possible have variable bindings that can be referenced in interpolated strings*
+- It is possible to have variable bindings that can be referenced in interpolated strings*

 Let's break down these into respective problems